mlin-os/kernel_dev/mm.md

 [kernel.org](https://www.kernel.org/doc/html/v4.16/index.html)

 ### Memory Management

+#### Common senses

+* Contiguous linear addresses within a page are mapped into contiguous physical addresses.

+#### Comparisons

+1. What's the difference between page and page frame?

+> the former is just a block of data, which may be stored in any page frame or on disk.
+A page frame is a constituent of main memory, and hence it is a storage area.

+2. Segment Selector vs. Segment Descriptor

+> A logical address consists of two parts: a segment identifier and an offset that specifies the relative address within the segment.
+The segment identifier is a 16-bit field called the _Segment Selector_.
+> Each segment is represented by an 8-byte _Segment Descriptor_ that describes the segment characteristics.

+3. write-through vs. write-back

+> _write-through_ is simpler, which write the cache block to the next lower leve imediately.
+While simple, write-through has the disadvantage of causing bus traffic with every write.
+> _write-back_ defers the update as long as possible by writing the updated block to the next lower level only when it is evicted from the cache by the repalcement algorithm.
+It has the disadvantage of additional complexity.

 #### Pages

 > Most 32-bit architecutres have 4KB pages, whereas most 64-bit architectures have 8KB pages.